cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   to the generic data model rules.
 * lose some entries with duplicate keys, e.g. by only delivering the final (or first) entry out of the entries with the same key.
-With such a generic decoder, applications cannot validate key uniqueness on their own; they may not be able to use such a generic decoder if they do need to validate key uniqueness.
-These generic decoders can only be used in situations where the encoder can be relied upon to always provide valid maps; this is not possible if the encoder can be under control of an attacker.
+With such a generic decoder, applications may get different results for a specific key on different runs and with different generic decoders as which value is returned is based on generic decoder implementation and the actual order of keys in the map.
+In particular, applications cannot validate key uniqueness on their own as they do not necessarily see all entries; they may not be able to use such a generic decoder if they do need to validate key uniqueness.
+These generic decoders can only be used in situations where the data source and transfer can be relied upon to always provide valid maps; this is not possible if the encoder can be under control of an attacker.

+Generic decoders need to document which of these three approaches they implement.

 The CBOR data model for maps does not allow ascribing semantics to the order of the key/value pairs in the map representation.
 Thus, a